gregory-b/titanic-project/README.md

 Version 1.1, 2017 August 31

-This presentation is to demonstrate all phases of data analysis process on a curated dataset Titanic Data, retrieved [here] (https://d17h27t6h515a5.cloudfront.net/topher/2016/September/57e9a84c_titanic-data/titanic-data.csv).
+This presentation is to demonstrate all phases of data analysis process on a curated dataset Titanic Data, retrieved at https://d17h27t6h515a5.cloudfront.net/topher/2016/September/57e9a84c_titanic-data/titanic-data.csv .
-Description of the dataset can be found [here] (https://www.kaggle.com/c/titanic/data "Kaggle").
+Description of the dataset can be found at https://www.kaggle.com/c/titanic/data .

-Created using _Python 3_ and _Jupyter Notebook 5_.
+Created using Python 3 and Jupyter Notebook 5.

 For the code to work, the following Python libraries are necessary:
 * NumPy